 Kiawah Island: Beachwalker ParkKiawah Island

 Located on Kiawah Island, Beachwalker Park offers 11 miles of unspoiled beach on one of the country's most beautiful barrier islands.
 Located between the Bohicket River and the ocean, the park features a wide boardwalk that weaves through live oaks, pines, palmettos, and yucca plants.
-Originally purchased in 1951 by the Royal family of Aiken for $125,000.
 Amenities include a picnic area, snack bar, beach access, restrooms, dressing areas, showers, and various beach rentals.
 Seasonal.

 Langley Pond ParkLangley